monikaaj/portfolio/README.md

 # Portfolio
 ## Portoflio site with projects

 The repository contains my porftolio site.
-For your convenience directories with project has been added inside this reository.
+For your convenience directories with project has been added inside this repository.

-**How yto start?**
+**How to start?**

 Download a zip file of the _Portfolio_ to your device and unzip it.
 Open _index_ file in your browser.